12 Relationship Problems That Turn Healthy Couples Toxic

 Seek professional help for substance abuse issues

-If you or your partner are struggling with addiction, seek support from a mental health professional.
+If you or your partner are struggling with addiction, professional support is essential.

 Trust issues